abhinavshrestha-41/abhinavshrestha-41.github.io/_pages/research.md

 <img src="/files/MSProject_PC_data_demo.png" alt="Image showing point cloud data used in MS project displayed in CloudCompare" style="max-width: 100%; height: auto;">

 > *I am currently developing the journal article for my project and I plan to share findings and data as soon as they are ready and available!
-In the meantime, checkout the graphical abstractfor the journal article in preparation for this project*
+In the meantime, checkout the graphical abstract for the journal article in preparation for this project*

 #### Graphical abstract
 <img src="/files/GraphicalAbstract.png" alt="Graphical abstract for journal article" style="max-width: 100%; height: auto;">